Buda Historic Home & Garden: Family legacy

 From 1905, after Ernest's death, a British Arts and Crafts style was embraced by his daughters and practiced in their furnishing and decoration of the house interior; its fittings and colour schemes, handcrafted items, metalwork light fittings and embroidered soft furnishings, mostly made by the Leviny women.

 Due to the foresight of last surviving sister, Hilda, Buda was preserved as a house and garden museum when she sold the property to the Trustees of the Castlemaine Art Gallery and Historic Museum in 1970.
 Her mother Bertha had provided temporary accommodation in a shop she owned when the gallery was being established in 1913, and sisters Mary and Kate were amongst its founders, and contributed to the development of the gallery's collection of prints in the late 1920s.
 Kate was a keen art collector and amongst her purchases still retained at Buda are works by Margaret Preston, Mildred Lovett, Norbertine Bresslern Roth and other women printmakers of the era.

 Buda today

 The Leviny family inhabited the house continuously for 118 years from 1863 to 1981.
 When the last surviving daughter, Hilda, died at the age of 98 years, the house and garden were opened to the public from Boxing Day that year.
 It remains a popular tourist destination and is a major venue during the bi-annual Castlemaine State Festivals.

-Since opening to the public, Buda has been managed by a huge team of volunteers from the local community in many varied roles ranging from garden and maintenance, to archivists, to reception and tour guides.
+Since opening to the public, Buda has been managed by a team of volunteers from the local community in varied roles ranging from garden and maintenance, to archivists, to reception and tour guides.

 The house reflects Leviny's vision of a ‘gentleman's villa’, a house befitting a successful Victorian businessman with its Italianate façade and surrounding garden.
 Buda retains its “parsley” green trims and shutters, characteristic of the country homes of Ernest Leviny's European origins.